dokzlo13/dice_roller/README.md

 print(f"For dice '{d20}' min is {d20.min()} and max is {d20.max()}")
 # For dice 'd20' min is 1 and max is 20
 ```

+`dice_roller` has some optimizations, which helps to calculate extreme values without expensive computations.

 So far looks too boring, let's add some modifiers to this roll.